Kellyanne Conway sidelined from TV after Flynn debacle

 Since last Wednesday, Conway's media appearances have been limited to radio interviews, including a Tuesday interview with conservative talk shot host Hugh Hewitt.

-Sources believe Conway will return to television, but that the administration is enjoying a reprieve from the controversy created by her appearances.
+Sources said the administration is enjoying a reprieve from the controversy created by her appearances.

 "Trump was using her as an effective surrogate, then she started becoming ineffective," one of the sources said.
 "So they're letting the heat cool off."